busraozis/ProductSite/README.md

 # ProductSite
-This project involves services for adding products and listing products by categories for a hypothetical e-commerce website.
+This Spring Boot project involves services for adding products and listing products by categories for a hypothetical e-commerce website.

 It supplies the following 5 services as REST API.
 It also contains unit and integration tests for these services.
 It uses in-memory H2 DB for storing data.
 In /src/main/resources folder, you can reach SQL queries that populates the DB.